 - Oum Hadjer

-The major trading partners of Chad are: the United States, China, Portugal, France, Cameroon, Germany, Belgium.
+The major trading partners of Chad are the United States, China, Portugal, France, Cameroon, Germany, and Belgium.

 Regions of Chad